okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-users-out/sign-out-of-okta/react-native/remotesignout.md

 ### Clear the Okta session

-Clear the browser session and clear the app session (stored tokens) in memory.
-Fires an event once a user successfully logs out.
+Next you should clear the browser session and app session (stored tokens) in memory.
+An event will fire once a user successfully logs out.

 > Note: This method apply for browser-sign-in scenario only.
 Use a combination of revokeToken (optional) and clearTokens methods to signOut when use custom-sign-in.